jury16/NodeJS/Vote_localhost/README.md

-example for teacher to check
+example for prof to check